 You must meet the requirements they set to represent them.
 And they do want independent agents to represent them because it means they reach more of the market, however, they want you to show them a book of business and the potential for growth.

 Get Support Starting an Independent Insurance Agency

 You don't have to walk the road alone while starting an independent insurance agency.
-SIAAZ is more than an insurance aggregator.
+SIAA is more than an insurance aggregator.
 We are a team of independent insurance agent members and independent insurance agencies with immense resources, including coaching and mentoring (and profit-sharing opportunities).
 We are an alliance, and we're here to help.
-Learn more about SIAAZ and what we offer today!
+Learn more about SIAA and what we offer today!